drug-design/course/docs/chapters/conformational-analysis.md

 ### Coherency of Molecular Motions

-The motions of the atoms and chemical groups obtained by molecular dynamics simulation reveal subtle underlying molecular machinery.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/coherency-molecular-motions-d071c0a8'><i class='fa fa-play' aria-hidden='true'></i></button>The motions of the atoms and chemical groups obtained by molecular dynamics simulation reveal subtle underlying molecular machinery.
 In the beginning of the simulation, the motions are frequently interrupted by collisions with neighboring groups and each group seems to have an erratic trajectory.
 However, over longer periods of time, coherent and collective motions start to develop, revealing how some groups can fluctuate somewhat more than others.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[molecular dynamics]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system
 *[trajectory]: Trajectory = positions + velocities.